DUNE-DAQ/docs/docs/packages/daq-release/onboarding_page.md

 **Who this page is for:** If you're brand new to the DUNE DAQ consortium, you're in the right place!

+## The Big Picture

+See Marco Roda's November 27, 2023 [General DAQ Introduction](https://indico.fnal.gov/event/61978/contributions/279480/attachments/173044/234062/DAQ%20Intro.pdf) for an overview of the DAQ project.

 ## Accounts and Memberships

 You'll need a few accounts to work with the DUNE DAQ consortium.
 These include:

+### For Communication

+* Access to [Slack](https://slack.com)'s [dunescience.slack.com](https://dunescience.slack.com) workspace.
+Much of the day-to-day communication between developers takes place here.
+Within the workspace, start by joining these channels:

+    * **#daq-sw-librarians**: the channel where you request membership in [the DUNE-DAQ organization on GitHub](https://github.com/DUNE-DAQ) as well as membership on a particular development team.
+It helps speed things up if you have your local institution's DUNE DAQ group leader vouch for you on this channel.

+    * **#dunedaq-integration**: general activity in DUNE DAQ development

+* Using [Fermilab's listserv service](https://listserv.fnal.gov/), subscribe to `dune-fd-daq-cnsrt@listserv.fnal.gov`.
+This is where important messages about meetings, etc. are sent to the consortium.

 ### For Coding

 * A user account on [GitHub](https://github.com/).
-This is where we store DUNE DAQ package code in [git version controlled](https://git-scm.com/) repositories. _Make sure you can be easily identified by your username, otherwise change it or open a new GitHub account._
+This is where we store DUNE DAQ package code in [git version controlled](https://git-scm.com/) repositories. _Make sure you can be easily identified by your username, otherwise change it or open a new GitHub account._ This generally means that your first name (or at the very least your first initial) appears in your username followed by your last name and then any additional characters to make your username unique on GitHub.
+E.g., if your name is Alain Berset, examples of acceptable usernames would be `aberset41` and `alainberset41`.

-* Membership in the [GitHub DUNE-DAQ organization](https://github.com/DUNE-DAQ) as well as one or more development teams within the organization; how to get this is described in a moment.
+* Membership in the [GitHub DUNE-DAQ organization](https://github.com/DUNE-DAQ) as well as one or more development teams within the organization.

 ### For Computing